-Boston Medical Center is a private, not-for-profit, 508-licensed-bed, academic medical center located in Boston’s historic South End.
+Boston Medical Center is a private, not-for-profit, 514-licensed-bed, academic medical center located in Boston’s historic South End.
 The hospital is the primary teaching affiliate for Boston University School of Medicine.
 Boston Medical Center emphasizes community-based care, with its mission to provide consistently accessible health services to all.
-The largest safety-net hospital in New England, Boston Medical Center provides a full spectrum of pediatric and adult care services, from primary to family medicine to advanced specialty care.
+The largest safety-net hospital in New England, Boston Medical Center provides a full spectrum of pediatric and adult care services, from primary care and family medicine to advanced specialty care.
 BMC is the largest provider of trauma and emergency services in New England.
 The emergency medicine department had more than 118,000 visits in 2020.
 BMC offers numerous outreach services, including cholesterol tests, blood pressure and osteoporosis screenings, eye exams, and smoking cessation counseling, in addition to a wide range of programs to serve social needs, including the Preventive Food Pantry, the Violence Intervention Advocacy Program, and the Elders Living at Home program.

 Boston VA Medical Center

 The Boston VA Medical Center, located on three campuses in the Jamaica Plain and West Roxbury sections of Boston and in Brockton, is a major patient care, teaching, and research facility of the VA Healthcare System.
-Inpatient tertiary care services are concentrated at the West Roxbury campus, while ambulatory care is provided at all three campuses and in many satellite clinics.
-A full spectrum of mental health services are offered at the three campuses, with large inpatient facilities at Brockton.
-The hospital offers primary care and also serves as a referral center for specialized care from other VA facilities throughout New England.
-The VA is a national leader in the provision of quality health care and offers superior coordination of care through an advanced, integrated, fully electronic medical record more than two decades ago.
+Inpatient tertiary care services are located at the West Roxbury campus, while ambulatory care is provided at all three campuses and in five satellite clinics.
+A full spectrum of mental health services is offered at the three campuses, with large inpatient and residential facilities at Brockton.
+The healthcare system offers primary care and also serves as a referral center for specialized care from other VA facilities throughout New England.
+The VA is the nation’s largest integrated healthcare system and created the first, fully electronic medical record more than two decades ago.

 Boston University School of Medicine and Harvard Medical School share responsibility for the academic programs at the hospital.
-The deans of the two medical schools co-chair the Dean’s Committee, which oversees educational activities and academic appointments.
-Medical students and residents from both schools and their other affiliated hospitals rotate to the Boston VA Medical Center for clinical instruction, including clerkships and electives in internal medicine, surgery, neurology, psychiatry, and the various medical and surgical subspecialties.
+The deans of the two medical schools cochair the Dean’s Committee, which oversees educational activities and academic appointments.
+Medical students and residents from both schools and their other affiliated hospitals rotate to the VA Boston Healthcare System for clinical instruction, including clerkships and electives in internal medicine, surgery, neurology, psychiatry, and the various medical and surgical subspecialties.